Dakota Johnson Speaks About Women’s Representation in Film Industry at Marrakech Festival

 Hadid, meanwhile, said the real issue was not merely the representation of women but the “power sharing.”
 “It’s another long battle for women.”

-Ramsey, whose latest film “A Beautiful Day” is nominated for four Spirit Awards, also weighed in on the gender issue.
+Ramsey, whose latest film “You Were Never Really Here” is nominated for four Indie Spirit Awards, also weighed in on the gender issue.
 She said that since women represent about half of the world population there is no reason why they are not equally represented in the film sector; but she also argued that the consideration of gender, sexual orientation or nationality should not come into play when people are discovering a film.

-Reflecting on the impact of the women’s movement in India, D’Cruz said she has seen “a big shift” in the industry.

-“Our countries – and Brazil is a good example — are going through deep trouble.
-We come from countries that are very complicated socially and politically, and that’s why our cinema has turned out to be so interesting within the last few years; because we had a lot of say, to discuss,” said Franco.
+“Our countries – and Brazil is a good example – are going through deep trouble.
+We come from countries that are very complicated socially and politically, and that’s why our cinema has turned out to be so interesting within the last few years: because we had a lot to say, to discuss,” Franco said.
 “There is a huge need for young people to express themselves,” added the filmmaker.

 The 17th edition of Marrakech Film Festival kicked off on Friday with the screening of Julian Schnabel’s “At Eternity’s Gate.”